 Sweet vermouth, like the Carpano Antica Formula Vermouth, is a key component in Negronis and Manhattans, and it also makes a delicious low-ABV treat on the rocks or with soda with a little citrus peel as a garnish.
 Pro tip: keep your vermouth in the fridge!

 Angostura Aromatic Bitters

 Bitters are the spice-rack of the cocktail world, and these days you can find one for practically any flavor you desire.
 There are spicy bitters and celery bitters, and you can even make your own bitters.
 But for classic cocktails, you’ll want to start with Angostura Aromatic Bitters.
-A few dashes of Angostura lends a baking-spice and clove note to the Old Fashioned and Manhattan (a little goes a long way here).
-If you want to round out your bitters selection, Orange bitters are the unsung hero of a well-made gin martini, and Peychaud’s add a kick of anise to the Sazerac.
+A few dashes of Angostura lend a baking-spice and clove note to the Old Fashioned and Manhattan (a little goes a long way here).
+If you want to round out your bitters selection, orange bitters are the unsung hero of a well-made gin martini, and Peychaud’s add a kick of anise to the Sazerac.